Simple Cauliflower Potato Soup

 - freshly ground black pepper

-- Prepare Soup: Trim the root ends of the leeks. (you only want to use the white or light green Slice the leeks in half lengthwise, splay apart the layers, and rinse well under cold water to remove any grit.
-Set aside a 2-inch length piece of one leek half for frying.
+- Prepare Soup: Trim the root ends of the leeks.
+Slice the leeks in half lengthwise, spread apart the layers, and rinse well under cold water to remove any grit.
+Set aside a 2-inch length piece of one leek half for frying for the soup garnish.
 Finely slice the remaining leeks.

 - Heat the olive oil and butter in a large pot over medium heat.
 Add the sliced leek and sauté for 8 to 10 minutes, stirring occasionally, until the leeks are very soft and almost translucent.